Global Security Director - Matt Weilhamer

 After his meeting, Matt returns to his desk for quiet time to plan a brainstorming session for the first Six Sigma project he’s leading.
 His team includes Senior Leaders from different areas and the project is geared towards protecting Cummins people and assets.
 Matt knows his veteran background as an officer prepared him well for the process improvement aspects of our culture at Cummins.

 “I, along with a core team of risk assurance professionals, developed the “Cummins Response” process that allows us to quickly assemble stakeholders in an effort to minimize the company’s exposure to risks.
 The architecture of this work is the foundation for numerous tools and programs across Cummins.
-It allows for a sustainable and repeatable process that aligns to our core ideology.
+It allows for a sustainable and repeatable process that aligns with our core ideology.
 Similar to the Military Decision Making Process (MDMP) I leveraged in the military for deliberate planning, Six Sigma tools help me to streamline processes, eliminate waste and align with Cummins business needs.

 Later in the morning, Matt attends a Local Diversity Council (LDC) meeting that was formed to foster the ‘right environment’ for all employees within a business location or region.
 As a council member, Matt is preparing for one of the LDC’s largest events, the Diversity Olympiad.
 The goal of the Olympiad is to increase awareness of the power of diversity and to promote networking between groups and employees.
 This year’s theme is, ‘The Power of Inclusion’, The team that Matt leads is discussing catering options for the event.
 For lunch, Matt leaves the office for a quick bite to eat with his wife.
 Even though he has a busy schedule, he likes to leave the office for lunch to get a short break from the day to see loved ones.